genplanning/generative_planning/planner/README.md

 # Run Demo
-Run the Jupyter Notebook CoRL2022_demo.ipynb to visualize the planner
+Running the Jupyter Notebook CoRL2022_demo.ipynb to visualize the planner